sreenath89/TameofThrones/README.md

 * name:

 ```
-The CircleCI user interface shows you every build step in the form of an expandable section.
-The title of the section is taken from the value associated with the name key from config file.
+The value corresponding to the name key will be shown as the title for every build step in CircleCI user interface.
 ```

 * command:

 ```
 This key represents the command to run via the shell.
-The | symbol specifices that what follows is a literal set of commands, one per line, similar to shell/bash script.
+The '|' symbol specifies that what follows is a literal set of commands, one per line, similar to shell/bash script.
 ```

 **Sample automated setup file**